Frequently Asked Questions

 How do I find out more about the history of my property?

-The Historic Presrvation Office only keeps files on properties that are listed on either the Spokane or National Register of Historic Places.
-Read the House History Guide for tips on how to conduct research outside of our office.
+The Historic Preservation Office only keeps files on properties that are listed on either the Spokane or National Register of Historic Places.
+However, check out our “How to Research Your Property” page for tips on how to conduct research on properties in Spokane County.

 Top of Page